neoarz/JitStreamer-EB/install-docs/unraid-os-install-instructions.md

 ### Copy Pairing Files (.plist) to JitStreamer-EB

+**NOTE: I don't recommend doing any of this below in unRAID. unRAID isn't really meant to be used for these types of operations.
+You probably can (I haven't tested), but just to be clear: I don't think you should.
+You can make the .plist files in a VM, on a regular Windows boot, etc. and transfer them to your unRAID install.

 You can do this via GUI (with a file manager) or in the terminal.
 Whatever brings you happiness and joy.
 GUI is probably easiest for most people.
 In which case just copy the file(s), go to ```~/JitStreamer-EB``` and paste it in the "lockdown" directory.
 Otherwise, here's terminal instructions:

 1. In terminal, go to whatever directory you ran jitterbug in when you created your pairing file.
 The default is the Downloads directory